zio/zio/docs/reference/core/runtime.md

 ### Configuring Runtime Using `bootstrap` Layer

 The `bootstrap` layer is a special layer that is mainly used to acquiring and releasing services that are necessary for the application to run.
 However, it can also be applied to runtime customization as well.
+This solution requires us to override the `bootstrap` layer from the `ZIOApp` trait.

 By using this technique, after initialization of the top-level runtime, it will provide the `bootstrap` layer to the ZIO application given through the `run` method.